Entertainment and Media Law Society

 The City of Portland is home to one of the most unique communities of creatives anywhere in the world.
-We seize the opportunity to help our city through fundraising, volunteer, and pro-bono work.
-Placing emphasis being placed on mediums, artists, and communities that need legal representation and are underrepresented in traditional spaces.
+We seize the opportunity to help our city through fundraising, volunteer, and pro bono work.
+Placing emphasis on mediums, artists, and communities that need legal representation and are underrepresented in traditional spaces.
 The Entertainment & Media Law Society will center our annual goals around these engagements.

 Whether you have a passion for art, music, dance, sports, stand-up comedy, Instagram influencers, or industrial design, this club wants to use our passion for change and support.
 By starting in a subject matter that we know and care for intimately, our work in the community can be even more powerful.